 The network coordinating team:

-Harald Fredheim is a trained objects conservator and heritage site manager.
-He is currently a PhD candidate at the University of York where he is studying public participation and agency in caring for heritage.
+Harald Fredheim is a trained objects conservator, archaeologist and heritage site manager.
+He is currently a Research Associate on the Profusion theme of the Heritage Futures project, based in the Department of Sociology at the University of York - where he is also a PhD Candidate in the Department of Archaeology.
+His PhD research explores how heritage organisations in the UK are attempting to increase the capacity and sustainability of community groups that are involved in looking after heritage places during austerity.
 He is employing action research and digital co-design in his own participatory practice, through which he is investigating why we as heritage "experts" find it so difficult to share power and authority, and whether it is possible to increase voluntary involvement in caring for heritage without devaluing professionals or exploiting volunteers.

 Harald speaks English and Norwegian.